arperez22/C-Project-Template/README.md

 ```

 ## Usage
-With a vew modifications to the Makefile and main.c, this project template can be converted to a C++ project
+With a few modifications to the Makefile and main.c, this project template can be converted to a C++ project

 In the Makefile, Change:
 ```